-In rare circumstances, the use of a scholarship may be deferred for a maximum of 30 days per school year if the student has a valid reason to be temporarily unable to attend school as determined by AAA on a case-by-case basis.
+In rare circumstances, the use of a scholarship may be deferred for a maximum of 30 days per school year if the student: 1) has a valid reason to be temporarily unable to attend school for more than the 18 days maximum, as determined by AAA on a case-by-case basis, and 2) the absence is excused by the school.

-To request a deferment, the parent must notify AAA in writing within 5 business days that they wish to temporarily postpone using their child's scholarship, including detailed documentation as to why the child is unable to attend school and the beginning and end dates for the requested deferment period.
+To request a deferment, the parent must notify AAA in writing within 5 business days that they wish to temporarily postpone using their child's scholarship, including detailed supporting documentation as to why the child is unable to attend school, the beginning and end dates for the requested deferment period, and written proof of the school's approval of the absence as excused.
 AAA's approval or decline of the request will be provided in writing to the parent within 2 business days of receipt of a valid request.